openpolitics/groupthink/README.md

 Enter the Payload URL `https://your-unique-groupthink-app-name.herokuapp.com/webhook`, changing the root URL to be the one you're using for your deployed groupthink.

 Leave the rest of the settings on default except for "which events would you like to trigger this webhook?".
-Select "Let me select individual events" and then choose just:
+Select "Let me select individual events" and then choose:

 * Issue comment
 * Pull request